yugabyte/yugabyte-db/docs/content/latest/api/ycql/function_datetime.md

 ---
-title: Date and time functions
+title: Date and time functions [YCQL]
+headerTitle: Date and time functions
+linkTitle: Date and time
 summary: Functions that work on data types related to date and time.
-description: Date and time functions
+description: Use date and time functions to work on date and time data types.
 menu:
   latest:
     parent: api-cassandra